DamienPup/TwitchChat-To-Do-List/README.md

 ## Install Instructions

 > [!WARNING]
-> If you are updating from previous versions, backup `scripts/index.js` and `styles/taskList.css`!
+> If you are updating from commit https://github.com/DamienPup/TwitchChat-To-Do-List/commit/79914d095bb6cbd005ce9bcfe85ca8c0982162cd or before, your settings are stored in `scripts/index.js` and `styles/taskList.css`.
-> These files, being code files, are updated often but currently also include (most) of the settings.
+> BACKUP THE SETTINGS SECTIONS IN THESE FILES.
+ENSURE THE NEW VERSIONS ARE USED.
+> The new settings files are in `settings.js` and `style_settings.css`.
+You can import your settings there.
 > You may want to backup (or just not update) `auth.js` and `CLIENT_ID.txt` as well.

+> [!NOTE]
+> When updating, make sure to not overwrite `settings.js` or `style_settings.css`.
+These contain your settings.
+> Make sure to read over the new versions however, just in case new settings were added.
+Any missing settings can and will break the code.

 1. Login to the Twitch Dev Console (https://dev.twitch.tv/console/apps) with your main or dedicated bot account.
 1. Create an app.